Noura in her own words: Teen who killed rapist husband shares her story

 CNN is committed to covering gender inequality wherever it occurs in the world.
 This story is part of As Equals, a year-long series.

-Sudanese teenager Noura Hussein who is on death row for killing her 35-year-old husband, in a case that has sparked international outrage, has spoken out for the first time about her forced marriage, and the rape and struggle that happened when she stabbed him.
+Sudanese teenager Noura Hussein, who is on death row for killing her 35-year-old husband, in a case that has sparked international outrage, has spoken out for the first time about her forced marriage, and the rape and struggle that happened when she stabbed him.

 CNN obtained a first-hand account from the 19-year-old, who is currently awaiting retrial in an Omdurman prison cell after appealing her death sentence.